Glass code

 A glass code is a method of classifying glasses for optical use, such as the manufacture of lenses and prisms.
 There are many different types of glass with different compositions and optical properties, and a glass code is used to distinguish between them.

 There are several different glass classification schemes in use, most based on the catalogue systems used by glass manufacturers such as Pilkington and Schott Glass.
 These tend to be based on the material composition, for example BK7 is the Schott Glass classification of a common borosilicate crown glass.

 Technical definition

 The international glass code is based on U.S. military standard MIL-G-174, and is a six-digit number specifying the glass according to its refractive index n_{d} at the Fraunhofer d- (or D_{3}-) line, 587.5618 nm, and its Abbe number V_{d} also taken at that line.
 The resulting glass code is the value of n_{d} − 1 rounded to three digits, followed by V_{d} rounded to three digits, with all decimal points ignored.
 For example, BK7 has n_{d} = 1.5168 and V_{d} = 64.17, giving a six-digit glass code of 517642.

-Consequently, a linear approximation for the refractive index dispersion close that wavelength is given by:
+Consequently, a linear approximation for the refractive index dispersion close to that wavelength is given by: